acbsp/bonafide.guru/en/contents.rst

 should not waist our precious time in vain.
 In this age of Kali we are so short of time, life is so penny-ante, any moment it can come to an end.
 Our senses are like mad horses and mind like a wandering madman in darkness.
-We should surrender and give oneself to His Divine Grace Srila Prabhupada right\ *with the word*.
+We should surrender and give oneself to |HDGSP| right\ *with the word*.
 Thus we shall deliver enormous pleasure to our beloved eternal Gurudev.
 And with no doubt we shall very soon find the inner happiness and unflinching confidence that at the end the life we shall return to Lord Krishna.